I Built a Script That Sorts Thousand of Files by Topic Using Claude AI — for Less Than a Dollar

 Cost breakdown

-Based on real usage and current Haiku 4.5 pricing:
+Based on real usage and current Haiku 4.5 pricing this is the theoretical pricing

 | Files | Batch API | Standard API |